Single Image Estimation of Cell Migration Direction by Deep Circular Regression: Abstract

 \section{Abstract}

-In this paper we study the problem of estimating the migration direction of cells based on a single image.
-To the best of our knowledge, there is only one related work that uses a classification CNN for four classes (quadrants).
-This approach does not allow detailed directional resolution.
-We solve the single image estimation problem using deep circular regression with special attention to cycle-sensitive methods.
-On two databases we achieve an average accuracy of $\sim$17\degree, which is a significant improvement over the previous work.
+In this paper, we address the problem of estimating the migration direction of cells based on a single image.
+A solution to this problem lays the foundation for a variety of applications that were previously not possible.
+To our knowledge, there is only one related work that employs a classification CNN with four classes (quadrants).
+However, this approach does not allow for detailed directional resolution.
+We tackle the single image estimation problem using deep circular regression, with a particular focus on cycle-sensitive methods.
+On two common datasets, we achieve a mean estimation error of $\sim\!17^\circ$, representing a significant improvement over previous work, which reported estimation error of $30^\circ$ and $34^\circ$, respectively.

-\keywords{Single cell migration \and migration direction \and single image estimation \and circular data \and deep circular regression}
+\keywords{Single cell migration \and migration direction \and single image estimation \and circular data \and deep circular regression.}